wjtk4444/eso-addons/HideInventoryClutter/README.md

 Remaining items are usually better off sold to a merchant (depends on the style material price, which this addon currently disregards).
 I highly recommend [DoItAll](https://www.esoui.com/downloads/info690-DoItAllMassExtractDeconstructMoveMailattach....html) to deconstruct items in one click.
 For use with caution ;)

+# items "worth" selling

+By default you'll only see items that meet the following criteria in the vendor panel.
+You can toggle the remaining items with the lock button.

+- Items that are worth deconstructing (see above)
+- crafting materials

 # Usage

 To move icons to the desired location on your screen go to addon settings and unlock button positions, move them around and lock them again to save new position.